 Under SRA rules, you must have a compliance officer for legal practice (COLP) and a compliance officer for finance and administration (COFA).
-But it's important for the partnership to recognise that compliance is not something that can just be delegated to the COLP and COFA.
+But it's important for management to recognise that compliance is not something that can just be delegated to the COLP and COFA.
 The aim must be to create a culture of compliance throughout the firm with both fee-earners and support staff.

-A useful starting point is to involve people across the firm in identifying the risks the firm faces and the best approach to mitigating them.
+A useful starting point is to involve people across the organisation in identifying the risks it faces and the best approach to mitigating them.
 Particular areas of concern may include data protection and GDPR, regulations around money laundering and bribery, the ever-present threats of cybercrime and the potential challenges of Brexit.

 Over the coming months, we'll be adding expert views on the key compliance issues you need to be aware of.
-We hope you find the site useful – join us on Twitter to keep up to date as new content is added.
+We hope you find the site useful – join us on Twitterand LinkedIn to keep up to date as new content is added.